All Episodes

 He doesn't need consultants.

-There's not a single political consultant working in politics that would have advised Trump to say what he said today, or would stand by and watch it, said.
+There's not a single political consultant working in politics that would have advised Trump to say what he said today or would stand by and watch it said.

 There's no political consultant on earth in this country that would want to be associated with what Trump did today.

-But if he does, I mean his money talks, he might hire some away.
+So he's not going to get his pick, but if he does, I mean, his money talks, he might hire some away.

 You never know.

-But he my point is that he can always decide to go third party with his money if it doesn't work in the Republican Party.
+But my point is that he can always decide to go third party with his money if it doesn't work in the Republican Party.

-Or whoever the Democrat nominee is.
+It means Hillary or whoever the Democrat nominee is.

 And along those lines, we got a lot of people want to talk about this.